The Slams: Cast

-Tagline

-JIM BROWN goes over the wall to flash with a million $ stash.

 Production

 The film was produced by Gene Corman, brother of famous B-movie producer Roger Corman.
 Gene hired Kaplan on the basis of the director's handling of the black subplot in Roger Corman's The Student Teachers.
 The only requirement was that Kaplan meet with Jim Brown.
 "I found him to be quite sweet, quite charming," says Kaplan.

 Kaplan found Gene Corman a far more hands on producer than his brother, casting the movie and using his own editor.
 The film was shot on location mostly at Lincoln Heights Prison in Los Angeles.

 Brown wanted to fight someone bigger than him in a fight scene so Ted Cassidy was cast.
 Kaplan said he found the way to keep Brown engaged in the movie was to get him involved in some sort of competition, so he organised people to play chess with him in between takes.

 "We got along because I treated him like an actor, not like an ex-football player," said Kaplan.